- What is Prostate Cancer?

-Apart from skin cancer, prostate cancer is considered the most prevalent type of this disease among the male population.
+After skin cancer, prostate cancer is the most common cancer among men.
 An average of 174,650 men in the United States alone is diagnosed with the disease every year.

 Prostate cancer is more prevalent among older men.
 In about 60% of cases where prostate cancer is diagnosed, the patient is over the age of 65.